How to reset air conditioning error codes

 Stuck inside your home in the air conditioning, Brisbane is in the middle of the heatwave with temperatures of 40° with 90% humidity.

-The worst happens, your air conditioning shuts off and you’re stranded with an error code you can’t decipher.
-Depending on the brand and model of your air conditioner, a certain error code will usually be displayed.
+The worst happens, your air conditioner shuts off and you’re stranded with an error code you can’t decipher.
+Depending on the brand and model of your air conditioner, a certain error code will usually be displayed and it could have either stopped completely or be stuck in “reduced capacity mode”.

 - Technical faults